About My Blog

 In the last part where we left off in Ahriman: Eternal, the Pyrodomon is in ascension and is turning all the Sorcerers in the Thousand Sons Legion into ash.
 Ignis has already fallen, and poor Ctesias is next.
 Ugh.
 That's just the foreshadowing, though, and it turns out it was one of the multiple timelines that Ahriman experienced when using the Key of Infinity to rewind time and redo things again and again.

 While Ahriman is using the Key of Infinity, he's being pursued by the Necron Lord Setekh, and his Hyksos Dynasty.
-Unfortunately, Setekh is also stuck in the same loop, before Ahriman rewinds time, though his presence is also causing Ahriman's plans to sort of unravel.
+Unfortunately, Setekh is also stuck in the same loop, caught within the Key of Infinity before Ahriman rewinds time, though his presence is also causing Ahriman's plans to sort of unravel.

 There's also the ubiquitous Harlequins doing the dance and revealing bits of prophecy from some book in the Black Library that's supposed to foretell all the events.
 Also, speaking of Harlequins, it appears that in most timelines, Ahriman's fleet of Exiles happens upon the Aeldari being attacked by the Hyksos Dynasty when they arrived to find the Key of Infinity, which is in some pocket dimension in some space somewhere.